oisdk/masters-thesis/esop-2024/response.markdown

 - Theorem 2.7, showing that any cardinal finite type with a total order is Bishop finite.
 - Theorem 3.4, showing that any cardinal finite set forms a Π-Pretopos.

-Of course, these theorems have some sub-lemmas that are also new (and others that have been proven before); we will identify which is which in an update.
+- Manifest enumerability is a new definition, as far as we are aware.

-Another
+Of course, these theorems have some sub-lemmas that are also new (and others that have been proven before); we will identify which is which inline in an update.

 # 2. Could you fix the countdown example or provide some more examples to
 #    demonstrate the full power of your library (which I suppose is the ability to
 #    deal with function types)?

 # 3. Just curious: how (in)efficient is your solution to the countdown problem?

 # 4. How would you plan to shrink this paper to 25 LNCS pages?

-#
+As suggested, we will shorten the discussion of theorems already proven elsewhere, and instead focus on a high-level summary of the classification of predicates, and leave the in-depth proofs for the novel work

 # ## Detailed comments for authors
 #
 # * L88 (and throughout the paper) ‘dependently-typed’: The hyphen is not needed.